 Finally, brothers, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if there is any excellence, if there is anything worthy of praise, think about these things.

 Then I said, “I want you to go home and write that passage at the top of a piece of paper.
 Then pray that God would help you to remember everything about the other person that is true, honorable, just, pure, lovely, commendable, excellent or worthy of praise, and then write those things on your piece of paper.”

 One of the men mumbled, “That won’t take long.”
 The other said, “You’ve got to be kidding.”

 I gave them a stern look and said, “I’m absolutely serious.
-When we meet tomorrow I will ask each of you to read your list out loud, and we won’t go back to discussing your legal issues until you’ve made a sincere effort to see each other in the light of this passage.”
+When we meet tomorrow I will ask each of you to read your list out loud, and we won’t go back to discussing your legal issues until you live out your faith and make a sincere effort to see each other in the light of this passage.”

 When they walked into my office the next morning, something had obviously changed.
 We sat down at the table and prayed, and then I asked Don to read his list.
 He slowly unfolded his piece of paper but was unable to speak for a few moments.
 Finally, the words began to flow …

 Don admitted that when he started to write his list he had a hard time thinking of anything positive about Dave.
 But as he kept praying, old memories started coming to mind.
 Their crazy high school years together.
 Double-dating the girls they would one day marry.
 The graduation trip down the California coast.
 Launching a business and struggling to turn a profit.